 The preponderance oral yeast infections are caused by members of the genus Candida.
 Candidiasis is an opportunistic infection due to pathological changes in the surface of oral mucosal cavity.
-Candidiasis patients may show various symptoms including painful sensation, burning, swallowing difficulty and change of taste, but most frequently are asymptomatic.
-The infection is generally treated with antifungal drugs, but in immune-compromised patients such as patients treated in intensive care units, cancer patients receiving radiation or chemotherapy, organ transplant patients and HIV-positive patients' return of infections may be problem.
-In the last twenty years, some Candida species, including C. glabrate, C.tropicalis, C. krusei, and C. parapsilosis, have been isolated with increasing frequency from cases of candidiasis.
-It is known that each species differs in the production of recognized virulence factors and sensitivity to antifungal agents.
-Isolation and identification the Candida spp. is useful in choosing correct treatment, as some species may be resistant to certain groups of antifungal drugs.7-9 Infection caused by NCAC, such as C.glabrate, C.tropicalis, and C. krusei, have been found to be less response to fluconazole.
-Moreover, there are reports of numerous cases describing infection and colonization of immune-compromised patients on long-term treatments of oral antifungal agents, and drug resistant C. glabrate and C.krusei have been recovered from them.
-As well as, host defenses have been reported to be less effective in patients infected by C.glabrata than C. albicans.
-The newer triazoles, including posaconazole and voriconazole; and echinocandins, caspofungin, micafungin, and anidulafungin are antifungal drugs that show strong activity against Candida spp.
-On the other hand, echinocandins, appears to be less potent against some species, such as C. guilliermondii and C. parapsilosis.
-As well, C. dubliniensis is very similar to C. albicans has been reported to have low susceptibility to azole drugs.
+Candidiasis patients may show various symptoms including painful sensation, burning, swallowing difficulty change of taste, but most frequently are asymptomatic.
+The infection is generally treated with antifungal drugs, but in immune-compromised patients such as patients treated in intensive care units, cancer patients receiving radiation or chemotherapy, organ transplant patients HIV-positive patients' return of infections may be problem.
+In the last twenty years, some Candida species, including C. glabrate, C. tropicalis, C. krusei, C. parapsilosis, have been isolated with increasing frequency from cases of Candidiasis.
+It is known that each species differs in the production of recognized virulence factors sensitivity to antifungal agents.
+Isolation identification the Candida spp. is useful in choosing correct treatment, as some species may be resistant to certain groups of antifungal drugs7-9.
+Infection caused by NCAC, such as C. glabrate, C. tropicalis, C. krusei, have been found to be less response to fluconazole.
+Moreover, there are reports of numerous cases describing infection colonization of immunocompromised patients on long-term treatments of oral antifungal agents, drug resistant C. glabrate C. krusei have been recovered from them.